benwiggy/PDFsuite/README.md

 This script adds a page number to facing pages of PDFs.
 Users can set the offset position from the outer top corner, font, size.
 There are also settings for the scale, opacity and angle of text.

+7. Export pages as images (pdf2tiff.py)

+This script exports each page as a 300dpi RGB TIFF image.
+Options in the script alow for JPEG and PNG filetypes, resolution, transparency and other parameters.

-More scripts are planned: Exporting as bitmaps, Querying PDF data; .... and on!
+More scripts are planned: Querying PDF data; .... and on!

 Ben Byram-Wigfield